MathieuDebit/ultimate-thermal-printer/README.md

 sudo ./install
 ```

-The `make` command will output an error, but still works:
+The `make` command will output a warning, but still works:

 ```bash
 # output of the make command